Databus Logo

 CampusAlly · Facial Recognition Attendance

-✓ Integrates with Hikvision, ZKTeco & Essl hardware ✓ Classroom, hostel gate & exam hall — one system ✓ Biometric data never stored as raw images ✓ Syncs to CampusAlly attendance module in real time
+✓ Works with Hikvision, ZKTeco & Essl hardware ✓ Classroom, hostel gate & exam hall — one system ✓ Stores encrypted templates, not raw images ✓ Feeds the CampusAlly attendance module

 What is a college facial recognition attendance system?